lucarraro/test_eDITH/README.md

 # Illustrating the eDITH package with two case studies

-This document exemplifies with case studies the application of the `eDITH` R package contained in "eDITH: leveraging environmental DNA to spatially project biodiversity and ecological indices across river networks" by Luca Carraro and Florian Altermatt, submitted to *Methods in Ecology and Evolution*.
+This document exemplifies with case studies the application of the `eDITH` R package contained in "eDITH: an R-package to spatially project eDNA-based biodiversity across river networks with minimal prior information" by Luca Carraro and Florian Altermatt, submitted to *Methods in Ecology and Evolution*.

 ## Content